kjchset/hello_world/README.md

 ##### 6. Review and Approval
             After creating the PR, team members can review your changes, add comments, and request modifications if needed.
-            Once approved, the changes can be merged into the main branch
+            Once approved, the changes can be merged into the main branch After  creation of pull request we have to merge pull request
+### Merging a Pull Request (PR) in GitHub
+         Once your Pull Request (PR) is created and reviewed, the final step is to merge it into the main branch
+#### Steps to Merge a PR:
+##### 1.Review the PR
+        Ensure that the code has been reviewed and approved by team members.
+        Address any comments or requested changes from reviewers.
+##### 2.Click the "Merge Pull Request" button
+        Once the PR is approved, and there are no conflicts you’ll see a green "Merge Pull Request" button at the bottom of the PR.
+        Click on it.
+##### 3.Confirm the Merge
+        After clicking "Merge Pull Request", confirm the action by clicking the "Confirm Merge" button.
+##### 4.Delete the branch
+        Delete the branch